ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 ## Deploy on OpenShift cluster with Event Streams

-* Select one of the Kafka users with TLS authentication defined or create a new one with the produce, consume messages and create topic and schemas authorizations, on all topics or topic with a specific prefix, on all consumer groups or again with a specific prefix, all transaction IDs.
+* Select one of the existing Kafka users with TLS authentication or create a new one from the Event Streams console, with the produce, consume messages and create topic and schemas authorizations, on all topics or topic with a specific prefix, on all consumer groups or again with a specific prefix, all transaction IDs.

  ```shell
  # if not logged yes to your openshift cluster where the docker private registry resides do: